microsoft/vscode-docker/README.md

 ## Debugging .NET Core (Preview)

 > Note that Windows containers are **not** currently supported, only Linux containers.
+However, both standard and Alpine .NET Core runtime base images are supported.

 ### Prerequisites